 This plug-in uses a system script engine and allows to apply program inserts directly in a task.
-Scripts can be written in JavaScript (JS)
+Scripts can be written in JavaScript (JS) or VB Script (VBS)

-Syntax of the language is described in Microsoft documentation: http://msdn.microsoft.com/en-us/library/hbxc2t98(v=vs.84).aspx
+Syntax of JavaScript language is described in Microsoft documentation: http://msdn.microsoft. com/en-us/library/hbxc2t98(v=vs.84).aspx